scottalford75/Remora-docs/docs/source/hardware/Ethernet/ethernet.rst

 **STM32 based controller boards**

-* NVEM - an STM32F207 based board with Ethernet PHY chip, originally intended for Mach.  *[No longer in production, Legacy Support - no new features]*
+* NVEM - an STM32F207 based board with Ethernet PHY chip, originally intended for Mach3.  *[No longer in production, Legacy Support - no new features]*
 * EC500 - an STM32F407 based board with Ethernet PHY chip, originally intended for Mach3.  *[No longer in production, Legacy Support - no new features]*
 * Expatria Technologies  Flexi-HAL with uFlexiNET Ethernet adapter - an STM32F446 based board with W5500 Ethernet SPI adapter designed for Remora